Updated on September 11th, 2022

 Domestication of honey bees may have begun about 10,000 years ago, coinciding with the rise of agriculture.
 “The widespread use of bee products among Neolithic groups could mark the beginnings of honeybee domestication.
 Neolithic farmers began co-opting cattle, pigs and other animals around this time, and may have seen honeybees in a similar light.”

-Clay cylinders excavated in Israel date back 3,000 years appear to be the oldest beehives yet discovered.
+Clay cylinders excavated in Israel date back 3,000 years and appear to be the oldest beehives yet discovered.

 In Medieval times, honey gatherers would seek out honey bees nesting in tree trunks.
 These early beekeepers protected and nurtured these colonies for the eventual honey harvest.